Don’t try to be someone better, try to be an example of something better

 - What are the fruits of adopting the attitude of exemplifying something better?

-- Are there any people you feel superior to?
-In your interactions with them, how can you focus on inspiring them, not impressing them?
+- While interacting with others, how can you focus on inspiring them, not impressing them?

 To know more about this verse, please click on the image